the-teachingRSE-project/competencies/competencies.md

 of volunteer instructors and helpers who run courses around these materials.
-A similar framework is provided by CodeRefinery [@CodeRefinery], currently funded by the Nordic e-Infrastructure, as well as SURESOFT [@SURESOFTLink; @SURESOFT2022], a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg, targeting more advanced SE topics like Software Design Principles, Design Patterns, Refactoring, Continuous Integration and Test Driven Development.
+A similar framework is provided by CodeRefinery [@CodeRefinery], currently funded by the Nordic e-Infrastructure, as well as SURESOFT [@SURESOFTLink; @SURESOFT2022], a German Research Foundation (DFG, from its German name) funded project at Technical University (TU) Braunschweig and
+Friedrich-Alexander-University (FAU) Erlangen-Nürnberg, targeting more advanced SE topics such as Software Design Principles, Design Patterns, Refactoring, Continuous Integration and Test Driven Development.

 There are also several initiatives focused on training HPC-oriented RSEs,